midnite8177/pthread/README.md

 http://github.com/rmitton/pthread

-This is a simple pthreads implementation for Windows, targetting Vista and upwards.
+This is a simple pthreads implementation for Windows, targeting Vista and upwards.

 The goals of this library are: